Monk

-In the Greek language, the term can apply to women, but in modern English it is mainly in use for men.
-The word nun is typically used for female monastics.
+The Greek word for "monk" may be applied to men or women.
+In English, however, "monk" is applied mainly to men, while nun is typically used for female monastics.

 Although the term monachos is of Christian origin, in the English language monk tends to be used loosely also for both male and female ascetics from other religious or philosophical backgrounds.
-However, being generic, it is not interchangeable with terms that denote particular kinds of monk, such as cenobite, hermit, anchorite, hesychast, or solitary.
+However, being generic, it is not interchangeable with terms that denote particular kinds of monk, such as cenobite, hermit, anchorite, or hesychast.

 Traditions of Christian monasticism exist in major Christian denominations, with religious orders being present in Catholicism, Lutheranism, Oriental Orthodoxy, Eastern Orthodoxy, Reformed Christianity (Calvinism), Anglicanism and Methodism.
-Indian religions, including Hinduism, Buddhism and Jainism, also have monastic traditions as well.
+Indian religions, including Hinduism, Buddhism and Jainism, have monastic traditions as well.

 Buddhism

 In Theravada Buddhism, bhikkhu is the term for monk.
 Their disciplinary code is called the patimokkha, which is part of the larger Vinaya.
 They live lives of mendicancy, and go on a morning almsround (Pali: pindapata) every day.
 The local people give food for the monks to eat, though the monks are not permitted to positively ask for anything.
 The monks live in monasteries, and have an important function in traditional Asian society.
 Young boys can be ordained as samaneras.
 Both bhikkhus and samaneras eat only in the morning, and are not supposed to lead a luxurious life.
 Their rules forbid the use of money, although this rule is nowadays not kept by all monks.
 The monks are part of the Sangha, the third of the Triple Gem of Buddha, Dhamma, Sangha.

 In Mahayana Buddhism, the term 'Sangha' strictly speaking refers to those who have achieved certain levels of understanding.
 They are therefore called 'community of the excellent ones' (mchog kyi tshogs); however, these in turn need not be monks (i.e., hold such vows).
 Several Mahayana orders accept female practitioners as monks, instead of using the normal title of "nun", and they are considered equal to male ascetics in all respects.

-The Bhikkhus are only allowed 4 items (other than their robes): a razor, a needle, an alms bowl and a water strainer.
+The Bhikkhus are only allowed 4 items (other than their robes): a razor, a sewing needle, an alms bowl and a water strainer.